ExpressLRS/Docs/docs/blog/posts/001-protect-your-open-source-project-before-its-too-late-a-legal-horror-story.md

 We are in the process of registering the **ExpressLRS** trademark in key regions around the world to protect the project and its community.

-Every attempted registration by Christopher Henry Sauer will be formally opposed by ExpressLRS LLC.
+Every attempted registration by Christina Sauer will be formally opposed by ExpressLRS LLC.
 We are committed to ensuring that the project’s name and identity remain in the hands of the community that built it.

-On October 2nd, 2025, our legal counsel issued a cease-and-desist letter to Christopher Henry Sauer.
+On October 2nd, 2025, our legal counsel issued a cease-and-desist letter to Christina Sauer.
 The ExpressLRS developers are fully committed to protecting this project and the community that has supported it.
 We will not allow the trust, collaboration, and progress that make ExpressLRS possible to be undermined.